natenka/pyneng-book-en/docs/source/book/21_textfsm/textfsm_examples.rst

     3      Po3(SU)          -        Fa0/11(P)   Fa0/12(P)   Fa0/13(P)   Fa0/14(P)
                                      Fa0/15(P)   Fa0/16(P)

-In this output a new variant appears - lines containing only ports.
+In this output a new version appears - lines containing only ports.

-To process this variant you should modify template (templates/sh_etherchannel_summary2.txt file):
+To process this version you should modify template (templates/sh_etherchannel_summary2.txt file):

 ::